Lives in Sunderland, MA USA

 In October of 2012 I suffered from chest pains, and shortly after arriving at the hospital I had cardiac arrest.
 Everything went to the color of black, starting from the periphery of my vision, quickly working its way into the center and coming to a point.
 Then there was nothing - total oblivion.
 The doctors treating me said I died, but they were able to bring me back.
 Although I am extremely thankful for all they did, I soon began to experience severe depression and anxiety.

 My latest work (starting with “Anxiety’s Playground” and continuing on with a planned series) confronts my battle with these issues.
-Using the inspiration of nature as a foundation, I am exploring my memories, feelings and emotions related to this event of life over death through the use of acrylic paint, ink, brush and pen on panel.
+Using the inspiration of nature as a foundation, I am exploring my memories, feelings and emotions related to this event of life over death.